senekor/rust-workshop/final_project/src/storage_backend.md

 impl DistributionCenter for HttpClient {}
 ```

-Let's try to write a simple funtion for creating a `DistributionCenter`:
+Let's try to write a simple function for creating a `DistributionCenter`:

 ```rust
 fn new_distribution_center(local: bool) -> ? {